zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 Analyze your customer's needs.

-- Customer's background, situation, needs and technical requirements
+- Customer's background, situation, needs, and technical requirements

 - Current customer infrastructure and architecture

-- Potential issues, objectives and blockers
+- Potential issues, objectives, and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**